Association des Scouts du Canada: Youth

 The Association des Scouts du Canada has eight distinct programs:

 Each one of these use a precise program.
 The number of youth per unit varies from 5 to 30 youth and adults, 1 adult per 5 to 8 youth, depending on their age.
 There are unisex units as well as mixed units.
 When a unit is a female only one, they can either use a girls-only program or the boys (mixed gender) one.

 The association was built on the Catholic religion, but Canada being a multicultural country, their official stance on religion is left to each individual unit (some units include Muslim members, for example).

 Locations

 Though the association has units in every province, a large number of members are located in the province of Quebec.
 At present, the biggest district is located in the city of Montreal.

-Neckerchief

-No matter which association, in Canada there is only one official set of colours for the neckerchief (for Scouts), which is blue with a yellow border.
-ASC authorizes units to have their own colors, however, and these are permitted to be worn during everyday types of activities.
-It is only necessary that members wear the official Scouts Canada neck tie at national and international level events.

-Uniforms

-The uniforms authorized for ASC members are different than those worn by members of Scouts Canada.
-Except for Beavers, who wear a yellow T-shirt, all uniforms consist of a colored shirt (the color depends on the branch (age group) of the ASC), beige-khaki pants, a neckerchief, and a leather belt.
-The color of the shirt is green for 9- to 11-year-olds, blue for 12- to 14-year-olds, red for 15- to 18-year-olds, and pale gray for 18- to 21-year-olds.
-Scout leaders wear the same color as the youth that they are in charge of.
-Since both girls and boys wear the same uniform (whether they are in single sex or mixed gender units), the only way to know which program they belong to is by looking at their badges, which are quite different from one another.

 Adults

 There are three primary functions served by adults in the association.
 Even as adults, members may progress further and be eligible to receive awards.